samthor/mobile-first/README.md

 </mobile-first>
 ```

+(A lot of major site use [`X-Frame-Options`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options) to prevent this, though—maybe just contain your own content.)

+### Configuration

 There are a few attributes that can be modified.

 * `device` controls the mock device used: currently, this supports "nexus5" and "iphone5".
 By default, `mobile-first` chooses a random device from its available devices.

 * `width` may be set to explicitly control the width at which the `mobile-first` element shows a mock device.
-  Below this width, this element will act as a boring `div` that just contains its content—ideal for your users who are already on a mobile device!
+  Below this width, this element will act as a boring `div` that just contains its content—ideal for your users who are _already_ on a mobile device!

-### Install

-Install `mobile-first-element` on NPM (or `mobile-first` with Bower), and include the source.

 ## Support